-There are no electric hook ups in the camping area so pack accordingly and don’t worry about it being too dark without electric as the whole camping area is well lite, especially on the pathways to the loos.
-If camping isn’t your think then there are also glamping options available.
+There are no electric hook ups in the camping area so pack accordingly and don’t worry about it being too dark without electric as the whole camping area is well lit.
+If camping isn’t your thing then there are also glamping options available.

 Family Friendly activities

-The family activities far exceeded my expectations.
 There was a whole kids area dedicated to a variety of activities for all ages and what I thought was particularly impressive was that some were outside but a number of them were also in tents which was a great way to get the kids out of the sun for short periods of time.
-We were there for two full days and despite spending the majority of our time in the kids area the boys still didn’t get to try everything, there really was that much choice.
+We were there for two and a half days and despite spending the majority of our time in the kids area they still didn’t get to try everything, there really was that much choice.

 watch a magic show